-Sierra Nevada College graduates will be educated to be scholars of and contributors to a sustainable world.
-Sierra Nevada College combines the liberal arts and professional preparedness through an interdisciplinary curriculum that emphasizes entrepreneurial thinking and environmental, social, economic and educational sustainability.
+To educate scholars of, and contributors to, a sustainable world, through an interdisciplinary curriculum that emphasizes entrepreneurial thinking and environmental, social, and economic sustainability.

 We make the Admissions process seamless and personable.
 Each of our staff is dedicated to helping you fully understand whether our liberal arts college is a good fit for your educational career.